-Another source of water near-by, was the stream in Donkin Street.
-Water could also be drawn from Baaken’s River and possibly even Shark’s River in an emergency.
+Another source of water near-by, was the stream in what is now Donkin Street.
+Water could also be drawn from the Baakens River and possibly even Shark River in an emergency.

 But what the nascent town of Port Elizabeth required was a secure and dependable water source.

-What springs to mind as an obvious solution was the construction of wells.
-Today evidence of that solution being applied by the initial settlers is evidenced by a well – which is still operational – at my great great-grandfather’s house at No 7 Castle Hill.
-In addition documentary evidence of a well located on the western side of Market Square during the 1820s, is available to substantiate its existence.
+What was an obvious solution was the construction of wells.
+Today evidence of that solution being applied by the initial settlers can be seen in a well – which is still operational – at my great great-grandfather’s house at No 7 Castle Hill.
+In addition documentary evidence of a well located on the western side of the Market Square during the 1820s, is available to substantiate its existence.
 As this was a public well, it bears testament to the civic mindedness of the community.

 The existence of this well is recorded due to the fact that an enterprising businessman, Fortuin Weys, built a pump to pipe water from this well to the beach, thereby making it easier for sale and transport to ships.

-Without question, there must have been further attempts at constructing wells both public and private over the succeeding fifteen years, but none are extant.
-The dearth of records precludes one from understanding this period generally let alone minor topic such as wells.
+Without question, there must have been further attempts at constructing wells, both public and private, over the succeeding fifteen years, but none are extant.
+The dearth of records precludes one from understanding this period generally let alone a relatively minor topic such as wells.

 JO Smith’s Proposal

-Exactly what JO Smith had in mind is unknown, but his scheme must have been predicated upon the fact that by 1846, the volume of tonnage shipped through Port Elizabeth exceeded that of Cape Town.
+Exactly what JO Smith had in mind is unknown, but his scheme must have been predicated upon the fact that by 1846, the tonnage of goods shipped through Port Elizabeth exceeded that of Cape Town.

-After not receiving a reply within three months, an exasperated JO Smith despatched two succeeding missives in quick succession – on the 17th July and 25th August 1846.
-Suitably chastened, the Colonial Office in Cape Town still only managed a dilatory response by only replying on the 23rd November 1846.
-It states as follows:
+After not receiving a reply within three months, an exasperated J.O.
+Smith dispatched two further missives in quick succession – on the 17th July and 25th August 1846.
+Suitably chastened, the Colonial Office in Cape Town still only managed a dilatory response by replying on the 23rd November 1846 as follows:

 It is not known whether Mr Smith pursued this proposal.